Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/11 - Discrete Math & Algebra/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to show the following:

-1. Completion of Khan Academy's Discrete Math and Probablity course exercises
+1. Completion of Khan Academy's Probablity course exercises

 **Objectives**